 No. As of January 1, 2022 we do not have any brand of the COVID-19 vaccine in stock.
-When we receive a shipment of the vaccines, we will alert our patients through our many communication channels.
+As of July 1st, 2023 we do not have plans to order any further COVID-19 vaccines.

 Can I be tested for COVID-19 at Cross Valley?

 Yes.
 We are only scheduling COVID-19 testing appointments for our existing patients.
 If you are not yet a patient and would like to join the practice, please click here or give us a call at 845-561-7075.

 Since we do not have any COVID-19 vaccines in stock, we tell our patients to visit New York State's website to find a vaccine appointment near you.
 If you are having difficulty locating any kind of vaccination appointment, please give us a call at 845-561-7075.